shuber/curl/README.markdown

 ### Setting Custom Headers

-You can set custom headers to send with the request like so
+You can set custom headers to send with the request

 	$curl->headers['Host'] = 12.345.678.90;
 	$curl->headers['Some-Custom-Header'] = 'Some Custom Value';

 ### Setting Custom CURL request options

-You can set/override many different options for CURL requests (see the [curl_setopt documentation](http://php.net/curl_setopt) for a list of them) like so
+You can set/override many different options for CURL requests (see the [curl_setopt documentation](http://php.net/curl_setopt) for a list of them)

 	# any of these will work
 	$curl->options['AUTOREFERER'] = true;